 Household Hazardous Waste (HHW)

-For municipally-run HHW collection programs to effectively reduce HHW, they must be readily accessible to residents, and must be accompanied by both promotion of the collection program and education about source reduction.
+For HHW collection programs to be effective, they must be readily accessible to residents and include effective promotion of both the collection program and general source reduction information.
 To help achieve these goals, New York State's Environmental Protection Fund provides financial assistance to local governments.

 State funding is available from the Environmental Protection Fund for up to 50 percent of the costs of municipal HHW collection programs.
-For more information about State funding, please review the HHW State Assistance Program webpage or contact DEC at 518-402-8678 or email us.
+For more information about State funding, please review the HHW State Assistance Program webpage or contact DEC at 518-402-8678 or email us at [email protected].